strategineer/personal-website/content/tabletop/osr/labyrinth_of_the_blue_gorgon.md

 - 4 hulking ghouls burst through the door followed by a "Spear and orb-wielding mummy without a spear but maybe it was a spear this whole time" (AKA the Negamancer).
 - Lanmino fled the fight as it began, later revealed that he was "taken" by Levalliant G.
-- the vine pope gave up trying to marry 2 PCs together and tried and succeeded in combining 2 ghouls while the PCs were busy dealing with the other 2 ghouls and the Negamancer.
+- the vine pope gave up trying to marry 2 PCs together and tried and succeeded in combining 2 ghouls together into a unholy Junji Ito Spiral Beast while the PCs were busy dealing with the other 2 ghouls and the Negamancer.
-- Many crossbow bolts shot, gremlin-spewing bags opened, lassos thrown and successful arson attempts later the Negamancer fled while his ghouls perished at the hands of the PCs (with some help from the Gremlins).
+- Many crossbow bolts shot, gremlin-spewing bags opened, lassos thrown and successful arson attempts later the Negamancer fled while his ghouls re-perished at the hands of the PCs (with some help from the Gremlins).
-- The Crew returned to their lair to recover their health and ressucitate Blotbug who almost died in his efforts to subdue the Negamancer.
+- The Crew returned to their lair to recover their health and ressucitate Blotbug who almost died in his efforts to subdue the Negamancer but was stabilized in the nick of time by Freeya.
 - While the rest of the crew rested, Marlon began training his ability to perform ranged backstabs on enemies flanked by his allies.

 # One Pager